 Consolidating Profit & Loss (P&L) reports are considered essential month-end reports and are used by CFOs and Group Controllers to analyze consolidated financial results.
-Some of the key functionality in this type of report is that it displays subsidiaries or divisions along with intercompany eliminations in the columns.
+A key functionality in this type of report displays subsidiaries or divisions along with intercompany eliminations in the columns.
 The report can be produced in any currency and the charts on the top provide managers with easy comparative analysis.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Consolidating Profit & Loss Reports